conterra/mapapps-intro/src/main/js/bundles/sample_toc_driver/README.md

 # sample_toc_driver

-This bundle is a blueprint for starting a con terra developer network bundle.
+This bundle demonstrates how to create a custom tour using the `driver` bundle.